Magento2Translations/language_ar_sa/README.md

+# Looking for maintainer
+These [Magento2Translations](http://magento2translations.github.io/) packages are unmaintained.
+This means that from time to time we will run the sync and build from Crowdin.
+But we probably won't add Magento/Crowdin versions.
+If you would like to continue the work done here please send us a message.

+Have a look at all the other great community maintained packages at [e-conomix/magento-translations](https://github.com/e-conomix/magento-translations).

 # Arabic (العربية) Magento2 Language Pack (ar_SA)
 This is a Language Pack generated from the [official Magento2 translations project](https://crowdin.com/project/magento-2) at [Crowdin](https://crowdin.com).
 The Arabic (العربية) translations used can be found [here](https://crowdin.com/project/magento-2/ar).